DanpowerGruppe/Chia/README.md

 ## Infrastructure

 Chia now can help you to set up your Azure infractruture by using Chia on top of Farmer.
 You simply create a new FileWriter and then Chia will create a fresh Azure storageaccount in your prefered location.
-CHia will connect to your storage account and you don't need to add you storage account at all.
+Chia will connect to your storage account and you don't need to add you storage account at all.
 Here is an example:

 ```fs